Landing a helicopter safely at sea

 In summary, it was a pleasure to play a part in achieving maximum operational capability for the German Bundeswehr, thereby letting them focus on their primary marine safety task.
 The methodology can also be offered to navies of other friendly nations.
 The “Dutch” SHOL method reflects NLR and AeroMath’s strategic goal of enhancing the deployment capabilities of military platforms for defence purposes.

-Here you can also watch a video about the NH90 Sea Lion operational capabilities on the combat support ship (credits for images and video: the German Bundeswehr).
+Here you can also watch a video about the NH90 Sea Lion operational capabilities on the combat support ship (credits for video: the German Bundeswehr).